Data management (storage and organisation)

 Documentation

 Documenting both your research process (in the form of protocols, methodology descriptions, etc.) and your data (in the form of inventories, descriptions of relationships and manipulations, etc.) is important to avoid errors and to interpret data correctly during your research and after your research is completed (validation).
 README.txt is a file in which an overview is given of the data set.
 Here you describe the contents of each file in your data set.
-The guidelines for writing such a README.txt file have been established by the 4TU Centre for Research Data.
+Reach out to researchsupport@hhs.nl for more information about the THUAS README.txt file.

 Version Management